joshuaSYSS/approxCCDegree/README.md

 However, notice that the time complexity bottleneck (linear factor) is at bfs.<br>
 To simplify the condition, I considered an undirected transistive graph.<br><br>
 Lemma 2:<br>
-For an undirected transistive graph, n<sub>u</sub> = degree(u) + 1.<br>
+For an undirected transitive graph, n<sub>u</sub> = degree(u) + 1.<br>
 Prove:<br>
 It was revealed to me in a dream.<br><br>
-As a result, I am able to create an implementation that is able to approximate the number of connected components for an undirected transistive graph in sublinear time.
+As a result, I am able to create an implementation that is able to approximate the number of connected components for an undirected transitive graph in sublinear time.

 ## Source
 This algorithm is based on [Lecture 5: Bounded Degree Graph Algorithms, CSCI 1951-W Sublinear Algorithms for Big Data](https://cs.brown.edu/courses/csci1951-w/lec/lec%205%20notes.pdf), where it introduced approximating numbers of connected components on an undirected graph in general.

-Code is implemented on 24th June, 2025, by [Joshua CHOI](https://joshuasyss.github.io/).
+The code is implemented on 24th June 2025 by [Joshua CHOI](https://joshuasyss.github.io/).